microchip-pic-avr-examples/pic18f57q43-hello-world-over-uart-mplab-mcc/README.md

 If you click the '+' button at the top of the System Firmware box, it will expand to show what is in the above image.
 From here, clicking the 'Pins' box will open the Pins Grid View.
 To utilize that view, see the "Pin Configuration" section below.

 ### UART Configuration
-The UART needs to be configured properly in order to have the code work properly.
+The UART needs to be configured properly in order to generate the correct driver.
 There are a few possibilities of what you will see on your screen.
 Feel free to skip ahead to the image that matches what you see on your screen.

 There should be a tab on the right side that says "UART1", click it (red box, see image below).